 Muhammad Ali used to refer to himself as "I am the greatest," why don't you echo his sentimients and use that psychology on yourself and your writing.

 8. Have a Bowel Movement

 This weird piece of advice comes from writer James Altucher.
 "Clear the body, clear the brain."
 Read more writing advice from James Altucher here.

 9. Get Angry

-When you're angry you immediately know the reason for your anger, start channeling that anger into your writing and watch as your brain starts pouring out powerful words.
+When you're angry you immediately know the reason for your anger, start channelling that anger into your writing and watch as your brain starts pouring out powerful words.

-10. Life Outside of Writing is Just as Important as Practicing the Craft
+10. Life Outside of Writing is Just as Important as Practising the Craft

 What you do outside of your writing, affects your writing.
 This includes what you eat, how you exercise or don't exercise, the relationships you have with your friends and family, and more obviously your stress level.
 When you're not getting the inspiration you need for your writing, you need to start looking at all areas of your life.
 If things are going well, your writing will suffer.